McCleanResearch/Optogenetic-Chemostat-Files/README.txt

 Lab website: http://mccleanlab.bme.wisc.edu
 --------------------------------------------------------------------------------------
-SUMMARY: This repository contains files for creating a continuous culturing apparatus for the purpose of studing the effects of light exposure on the cultured microbes by microscopy.
+SUMMARY: This repository contains files for creating a continuous culturing apparatus for the purpose of studing the effects of light exposure on cultured microbes by microscopy.
 At a high level: The user will use "Micro-Manager" to control a microscope, FIJI to analyze the images, an arduino microcontroller to control peristaltic pumps and a heating pad, and a beanshell script to coordinate these